RaviHamidov/PragmatechFrontEndProject/ReSearch.md

             language (Source Language) to low-level language (Object/Target/Machine Language).

         > Interpreters
-            Answer -> Interpreter – An interpreter converts high-level language into low-level machine language, just like a compiler.
+            Answer -> An interpreter converts high-level language into low-level machine language, just like a compiler.
 But they are different in the way they read the input.
 The Compiler in one go reads the inputs, does the processing, and executes the source code whereas the interpreter does the same line by line.
 Compiler scans the entire